-This year, Concussion Awareness Week is taking place from [insert dates].
+This year, Concussion Awareness Week is taking place from September 25 to October 1, 2022.

 Why Concussion Awareness Matters

 Concussion is a serious public health issue affecting all Canadians.
 Early recognition of concussion, proper medical assessment, and appropriate management make a difference in recovery.
 But Canadians need simple, easy-to-follow steps on how to care for a concussion or where to find good information.
 Through efforts such as Concussion Awareness Week, we can provide this.
 The Concussion Awareness Week will share key messages with Canadians and help them access important resources.